kiber42/ddhelper/README.md

 # About

-This repository holds library and application code for **DDHelper**, a set of tools to help solve challenges in the excellent game [Desktop Dungeons](http://www.desktopdungeons.net/).
-To learn more about the game an its mechanics, also consider the [DDWiki](http://www.qcfdesign.com/wiki/DesktopDungeons/index.php?title=Desktop_Dungeons), a resource that I used often during development.
+This repository holds library and application code for **DDHelper**, a set of tools to help solve challenges in the brilliant puzzle game [Desktop Dungeons](http://www.desktopdungeons.net/).
+For in-depth information about the game and its mechanics, also have a look at the [DDWiki](http://www.qcfdesign.com/wiki/DesktopDungeons/index.php?title=Desktop_Dungeons), a resource that I used often during development.

 There are four main components to DDHelper: